Soroi Eoe: Personal life

 Eoe was born on Christmas Eve on 24 December 1954 at Kwato Mission Hospital (Milne Bay), Territory of Papua.
 He is a United Church Christian.

 Political Past and the Court of Disputed Returns

-Eoe first contested for the Kikori Open Seat in the 2007 National General Elections as a People's Progress Party candidate when the new Limited Preferential Voting (LPV) system was first introduced.
-Leading throughout the first preferential count, he narrowly lost by 35 votes to incumbent Mark Maipakai of the National Alliance at the conclusion of all preferential counts.
+Eoe first contested for the Kikori Open Seat in the 2007 National General Elections as a People's Progress Party (PPP) candidate when the new Limited Preferential Voting (LPV) system was first introduced.
+Leading throughout the first preferential count, he narrowly lost by 35 votes to incumbent Mark Maipakai of the National Alliance Party (NAP) at the conclusion of all preferential counts.
 He challenged the results at the Court of Disputed Returns, alleging foul play and election irregularities, but withdrew the election petition due to funding constraints.

 In 2012, he contested again as an Independent candidate, narrowly losing to Maipakai by 343 votes.
 He disputed the results at the Court of Disputed Returns; however, his election petition was dismissed by the National Court for incompetence.
 An appeal to the Supreme Court to reverse this decision was also rejected in April 2013.